-Butter an 8"x 8" square baking pan and line in both directions with parchment paper, also butter the parchment paper.
+- Butter an 8"x 8" square baking pan and line in both directions with parchment paper, also butter the parchment paper.

-- Bring the cider to a boil over medium high heat and allow it to reduce by 3/4.
-You should have 1/2 cup when you're done.
+- Bring 16 oz apple cider to a boil over medium high heat and allow it to reduce by ¾.
+You should have ½ cup when you're done.
 This should take about 15 minutes.
 Reduce the heat to low, then add 12 oz heavy cream, 3 oz unsalted butter and 1 teaspoon vanilla extract to the reduced cider.
 Cook until the butter is melted, then set the mixture aside.

 - Combine 16 oz granulated sugar and 10 oz light corn syrup in a large, heavy Dutch oven.
 Heat over medium high heat until the sugar is melted and the mixture becomes a medium caramel color.
 Do not stir once the sugar is boiling.
 You can pick up the pot and swirl it around if you see dark spots in the caramel.

 - Add the cider/cream mixture all at once.
 Keep your face away from the pan because the steam can burn.
 Stir to combine.
 Reduce heat to medium and cook until 248 °F-250 °F, do not stir.
 Turn off the heat and whisk in ½ teaspoon cinnamon, ½ teaspoon table salt and ½ teaspoon ginger.

 - Pour the caramel into the prepared pan and let set, uncovered, overnight at room temperature.